Five sugar-free breakfast recipes

 Frozen banana and peanut butter smoothie

 Smoothies are perfect for those on the go, quick to make and enriched with goodness.
 All you’ll need for this yummy option from foodie guru, Deliciously Ella, is a combination of frozen banana, a handful of spinach, 200ml of brown rice milk and 2 tablespoons of peanut butter.
-Whizz up the ingredients in a blender and voila!
+Whiz up the ingredients in a blender and voila!
 An on-the-move breakfast.